pat-coady/rnn/index.md

 (Incidentally, I have found the PCA does quite poorly on this task.
 Even with a 3rd dimension, it is rare that 2 closely spaced points are related words.)

-I ran t-SNE for 350 iterations (all through the TensorBoard GUI) on the 2,048 most common words.
+I ran t-SNE for 350 iterations on the 2,048 most common words (done with the TensorBoard GUI).
 In this animation I search for a cluster of words.
-Then I select the cluster and check for a relationship:
+Then I view the words in the cluster to see their relationship - here the relationship is clear:

 <div style="border: 1px solid black; display: inline-block; padding: 15px; margin: 15px; margin-left: 0px;" markdown="1">
 ![t-SNE Learning](assets/explore-embed.gif)
 </div>

-## RNN vs. CBOW
+## RNN vs. CBOW Word Vectors

 Here are some synonyms and analogies from the RNN embedding and the CBOW embedding.
-First synonyms (based on cosine similarity):
+First the synonyms (based on cosine similarity):

 **RNN:**